 - You signed up for too many classes above the normal high school course load and need to drop one.

 - You don't like the way the class is being taught and feel you won't learn much from it.

 - The class you signed up for is too challenging, and you don't think you'll be able to pass it or get a good grade in it.

-- Your interests or future college major changed, and you decided to take courses in a different field.
+- Your interests or future college major changed, and you decided to take classes in a different field.